MoFEM/Workshop2023/index.md

 You can install Docker following instructions here [link](https://docs.docker.com/engine/install/).

-## Run container
+## How to run the container

-#### Pull image
+1. Pull image

 ~~~~
 docker pull likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~

-#### Run container
+2. Run container

-If you like, just try the container that after the shutdown of the JupyterHub container will be removed, run docker it as follows,
+- If you like, just try the container that after the shutdown of the JupyterHub container will be removed, run docker it as follows,
 ~~~~
 docker run --rm --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~

-#### Run demon

-If you would like to switch it on for some time, we recommend running it as a demon,
+- If you would like to switch it on for some time, we recommend running it as a demon,
 ~~~~~
 docker run -d --name workshop2023 -p 8000:8000 -p 2222:22 likask/mofem-spack-jupyterhub:Workshop2023
 ~~~~~

-In case you run it on the laptop/server and shut down it, after reboot, you can restart the container as follows.
+- In case you run it on the laptop/server and shut down it, after reboot, you can restart the container as follows.
 ~~~~~
 docker start workshop2023
 ~~~~~